zifanwangsteven/zifanwangsteven.github.io/src/content/blog/post9.md

 ### A note on coverage
 To evaluate the effectiveness of a confidence interval estimate with a simulation-based approach.
 We can repeat the experiment (the data generating process + regression fit) for $n$ times and observe the amount of times the true parameters fall within the confidence interval.
 For example for +- 1 se, we expect the true value to fall within the confidence interval ~68% of the times.
 If normality of errors asumption is not met, we'll see an deterioration of the confidence interval, as we are undersestimating the heavy tails of the standard errors - thus obtaining a narrower than usual confidence interval.

+## Chapter 12

+### Linear Transformations
+Linear scaling / transformation of predictors / regression coefficients (unsurprisingly) don't change the predictive power of the regression model, but might lead to more interpretable regression results.
+For example the intercept of a raw regression for children's IQ value of mother's IQ may not be super useful, as it is the predicted IQ had the mother had an IQ of 0.
+If however, we center the mother IQ predictor at its mean, the intercept gives a much more intuitive interpretation of the average IQ of children when their mother is at the average IQ level.
+We can take this one step further and use zscores as predictors, standardizing further by normalizing the predictor's standard deviation.
+We should use an **externally** determined distribution when the sample size is small.

+### Correlation as the Regression Parameter
+If both the target and the predictors are standardized to have mean 0 and std 1, then the regression parameter $b$ for $y \sim a + bx$ would simply be,

+$$b = \frac{\sigma_y}{\sigma_x}\rho_{xy}$$

+In this particular case since both $\sigma_y$ and $\sigma_x$ are 1, the regression parameter is simply the correlation between the 2.
+This also tells us that in general, if the regression parameter has an absolute value of greater than 1, the variation in $y$ must be greater than that in $x$.

+### Logarithmic Transformations
+The logarithmic transformations takes a linear model into a multiplicative model.
+Log-log transformations define percentage change relationships.
+(Also called elasticity).
+Which goes like, for an $w\%$ change in $x$, what is the average $\%$ change in $y$?
+For a continuous function $f$ this is defined as

+$$Q = \frac{d\log f}{d\log x} = \frac{x}{f}\frac{df}{dx}$$

+### General Principles
+* include all input variables, that for subtantive reasons, might be expected to be important in predicting the outcome.
+* can combine multiple predictors to get a total score
+* for inputs that have large effects, consider interaction terms.